ImRanThereforeHail/BrainfuckGE/README.md

 ## Language

+The engine runs on a custom brainfuck, tailored for gaming.
+Below are the changes:

 ### Headers

 Headers are always in the beginning of a file, separated by '£'.
 A .bf file used by this engine should start with something like: